What is Mitigating Damages?

 If a personal injury victim was hurt in an accident that was not their fault, they should be able to collect full damages.
 However, if a defense attorney can convince a jury that the injured person did not reasonably deal with their injuries, the damages may be reduced.
 Another example of failing to mitigate damages happens when a personal injury claimant does not get prompt or timely follow-up care, which worsens the injury.
 Wondering how much a personal injury case is worth?
 Talk with an experienced attorney.

-Failing to mitigate damages does not impact punitive damage cases, except possibly for the application of the statutory damage caps.
+Failing to mitigate damages does not impact punitive damage cases, except possibly for applying the statutory damage caps.

 The personal injury attorneys in Houston at Baumgartner Law Firm have helped victims of injury accidents for over three decades.
 Call us for a free consultation on your case.